The Two Synod Solution

 units, at least one of which is

-associated with a Presbyterian
+associated with the Presbyterian

 Church (U.S.A.) and one of the